milesj/figg/README.md

 #### Lists

-Lists are a structural type that contain other [values](#value-types).
+Lists are a structural type that contain other [values](#value-types) of a _variable_ length, with all the values being of a specific type.
 A list is declared with an opening bracket (`[`), followed by zero or more [values](#value-types) separated by trailing commas, and then a closing bracket (`]`).
 Lists can be declared inline or span multiple lines.
 When spanning multiple lines, each node must be indented with a tab character (`\t`), and the trailing comma on the last line is optional.

 ```
 # Empty list